 - A student’s personally identifiable information (PII) cannot be sold or released by the District/BOCES for any commercial or marketing purposes.

 - Parents have the right to inspect and review the complete contents of their child's education record including any student data stored or maintained by the District/BOCES.
 This right of inspection is consistent with the requirements of the Family Educational Rights and Privacy Act (FERPA).
 In addition to the right of inspection of the educational record, Education Law §2-d provides a specific right for parents to inspect or receive copies of any data in the student’s educational record.
-NYSED will develop policies and procedures pertaining to this right some time in the future.
+NYSED has developed regulations pertaining to this.

 - State and federal laws protect the confidentiality of PII, and safeguards associated with industry standards and best practices, including, but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred.